ludeknovy/jtl-reporter-docs/docs/getting-started.md

 http://IP_ADDRESS:2020
 ```

-To log in use the default credentilas:
+To log in use the default credentials:

 ```
 username: admin